karel-brinda/NanoSim-H/README.rst

 **Examples:**

-1. If you want to simulate *E. coli* genome, then circular command must be chosen because it's a circular genome
+1. If you want to simulate reads from *E. coli* genome, then circular mode should be used because it is a circular genome.

 	``nanosim-h --circular Ecoli_ref.fasta``

-2. If you want to simulate only perfect reads, i.e. no snps, or indels, just simulate the read length distribution
+2. If you want to simulate only perfect reads, i.e. no SNPs, or indels, just simulate the read length distribution.

 	``nanosimh-h --circular --perfect Ecoli_ref.fasta``

-3. If you want to simulate *S. cerevisiae* genome with no kmer bias, then linear command must be chosen because it's a linear genome
+3. If you want to simulate reads from a *S. cerevisiae* genome with no *k*-mer bias, then linear mode should be chosen because it is a linear genome.

 	``nanosimh-h -p yeast --kmer-bias 0 yeast_ref.fasta``